Bishop of Durham: History

-From the 7th century onwards, in addition to his spiritual authority, the bishops of Lindisfarne, and then Durham, also acted as the civil ruler of the region as the lord of the liberty of Durham, with local authority equal to that of the king.
+From the 7th century onwards, in addition to their spiritual authority, the bishops of Lindisfarne, and then Durham, also acted as the civil ruler of the region as the lord of the liberty of Durham, with local authority equal to that of the king.
 The bishop appointed all local officials and maintained his own court.
 After the Norman Conquest, this power was retained by the bishop and was eventually recognised with the designation of the region as the County Palatine of Durham.
 As holder of this office, the bishop was both the earl of the county and bishop of the diocese.
-Though the term 'prince-bishop' has become a common way of describing the role of the bishop prior to 1836, the term was unknown in Medieval England.
+Though the term 'prince-bishop' has become a common way of describing the role of the bishop prior to 1836, the term was unknown in medieval England.

-A UNESCO site describes the role of the prince-bishops as a "buffer state between England and Scotland":From 1075, the bishop of Durham became a prince-bishop, with the right to raise an army, mint his own coins, and levy taxes.
-As long as he remained loyal to the king of England, he could govern as a virtually autonomous ruler, reaping the revenue from his territory, but also remaining mindful of his role of protecting England’s northern frontier.
+A UNESCO site describes the role of the bishops as a "buffer state between England and Scotland":

+From 1075, the bishop of Durham became a prince-bishop, with the right to raise an army, mint his own coins, and levy taxes.
+As long as he remained loyal to the king of England, he could govern as a virtually autonomous ruler, reaping the revenue from his territory, but also remaining mindful of his role of protecting England's northern frontier.

 A 1788 report adds that the bishops had the authority to appoint judges and barons and to offer pardons.

-Except for a brief period of suppression during the English Civil War, the bishopric retained this temporal power until it was abolished by the Durham (County Palatine) Act 1836 with the powers returned to the Crown.
+Except for a brief period of suppression during the English Civil War, the bishopric retained this temporal power until it was abolished by the Durham (County Palatine) Act 1836 (6 & 7 Will.
+4. c.
+19) with the powers returned to the Crown.
 A shadow of the former temporal power can be seen in the bishop's coat of arms, which contains a coronet as well as a mitre and crossed crozier and sword.
 The bishop of Durham also continued to hold a seat in the House of Lords; that has continued to this day by virtue of the ecclesiastical office.